Economics and Political Science (EPS)

 The EPS master's programme aims at providing its students with advanced and complete training in both economics and political science.
 Such training should be comparable to that offered by any leading international master's programme in each of the two disciplines separately taken.

-EPS students will be able to reach highly qualified theoretical and applied knowledge and skills in each of the following fields: mathematics, probability and statistics, with applications to economic, political and social sciences; econometrics; microeconomics; macroeconomics; economic policy; public economics; welfare economics and politics; history of economic analysis; comparative politics, theory of European integration; positive and normative political theory; decision theory; game theory; social and political choice theory; theory of justice.
+EPS students will be able to reach highly qualified theoretical and applied knowledge and skills in each of the following fields: mathematics, probability and statistics, with applications to economic, political and social sciences; econometrics; game theory; advanced microeconomics; advanced macroeconomics; economic policy; public economics; welfare economics and politics; comparative politics; theory of European integration; positive and normative political theory; social and political choice theory; theory of justice.

 Function in a work context:

-Also due to the fully international orientation of the training received, graduates in Economics and Political Science will be able to find qualified jobs in large and medium-sized companies, especially in those operating in high-tech sectors and with a multinational vocation, in all organizational structures that require high and multifaceted analytical skills, in banks, insurance and financial companies, in central and territorial public bodies, in market regulation and control authorities, in consultancy firms to companies, in freelance activities in all sectors of competence.
-Master graduates of the EPS course they will also have the most suitable training and professional profile to operate at a qualified level in the industry editorial, cultural and media, in economic-financial, political and cultural journalism, in economic organizations national and international, in trend organizations and interest representation, in public and private bodies of forecasting and research, in the study centers of banks and insurance companies, in research and in university teaching.
-In particular, the theoretical and methodological training of the master's graduates of the course, as well as their openness to debate of the international scientific community, makes them suitable for undertaking possible academic career paths in Italian and foreign universities both in the economic discipline area and in the political science one.
+Also due to the fully international orientation of the training received, graduates in Economics and Political Science will be able to find qualified jobs in large and medium-sized companies, especially in those operating in high-tech sectors and with a multinational vocation, in all organizational structures that require high and multifaceted analytical skills, in banks, insurance and financial companies, in central and territorial public bodies, in market regulation and control authorities, in consultancy firms, in freelance activities in all sectors of competence.
+Master graduates of the EPS course will also have the most suitable training and professional profile to operate at a qualified level in the editorial, cultural and media industries, in financial, political and cultural journalism, in national and international economic organizations, in public and private companies of forecasting and research, in the study centers of banks and insurance companies and in research centers.
+In particular, the theoretical and methodological training of EPS graduates, as well as their openness to the debate of the international scientific community, makes them suitable for undertaking academic career paths in Italian and foreign universities both in the economic area and in the political science one.

 Skills associated with the function:

-It is expected that the master's graduates of the EPS course will be able to propose themselves on the professional field as experts of high level qualification, with multifaceted and versatile knowledge, able to successfully undertake managerial careers or directives in all sectors of economic activity, in private companies, in public bodies, in governmental institutions orsupranational, but also able to successfully continue their studies, as researchers and scientists.
-In particular, the strong interdisciplinarity of the study paths, between economics and political science, which takes up the challenge of modern societies complex situations should in any case ensure that all master's graduates have the concrete possibility of finding outletsemployment in the jobs listed below by way of example.
+It is expected that the EPS graduates will be able to propose themselves in the profession as experts of high-level qualification, with multifaceted and versatile knowledge, able to successfully undertake managerial careers in all sectors of economic activity, in private companies, in public bodies, in governmental institutions, but also able to successfully continue their studies as researchers and scientists.

 The degree in Economics and Political Science offers the opportunity to study at several European universities, where students will be able to attend lectures and obtain credits for their degree.

-Our partners are selected among the most prestigious academic institutions in France (SciencesPo), Germany (University of Konstanz), Norway (University of Oslo), and other European countries.
-A bilateral agreement with the Catholic University of Louvain and the Université de Namur (Belgium) allows a limited number of students to obtain a double degree in Sciences Economique and Economics and Political Science issued by the participating institutions.
-Moreover, an exchange with the HSBC Business School, Peking University Shenzhen (China), has been running since 2014.
+Our partners are selected among the most prestigious academic institutions in France (SciencesPo), Germany (University of Konstanz, University of Heidelberg), Norway (University of Oslo), and other European countries.
+A bilateral agreement with the Catholic University of Louvain and the Université de Namur (Belgium) allows a limited number of students to obtain a Double-Degree in Sciences Economique and Economics and Political Science issued by the participating institutions.

-The modules offered by our partners include core subjects and disciplines of Economics and Political Science such as Industrial Organization, Welfare Economics, European Law, Comparative and International Politics.
+The modules offered by partner Universities include core subjects and disciplines of Economics and Political Science such as Industrial Organization, Welfare Economics, European Law, Comparative and International Politics.
 The choice of modules is made by students before their departure in collaboration with the programme coordinator; the credits are recognized officially and included in the curriculum at the end of the exchange period.

-The degree in Economics and Political Science also offers the opportunity to participate in internship programmes at institutions such as the ITUC - International Trade Union Confederation, OSE - Observatoire Social Européen, ETUI - European Trade Union Institute, EAPN - European Anti-Poverty Networks of Brussels and the Italian Chamber of Commerce in Hong Kong and Macao.
+The degree in Economics and Political Science also offers the opportunity to participate in internship programmes at institutions such as the OSE - Observatoire Social Européen, and other similar positions at the Social Platform in Brussels.
 Internships may also award student credits to be included in their curriculum.

 Enrolment